Related services and key industries

 - US Patent & Trademark Attorney

-- Preparing and prosecuting domestic and international patents in the radio frequency, telephony, micro-electronics, electronic commerce, computer, medical device, chemical, manufacturing, restaurant equipment, publishing, automotive, public transportation, ordinance, optics, hydrocarbon production and cryptographic arts
+- Preparing and prosecuting domestic and international patents in the radio frequency, telephony, micro-electronics, electronic commerce, computer, blockchain, medical device, chemical, manufacturing, restaurant equipment, publishing, automotive, public transportation, ordinance, optics, hydrocarbon production and cryptographic arts

 - Managing intellectual property due diligence projects in association with acquisition of a business division from a major technology company, merger of telecommunications companies and acquisition of medical device portfolios